yewscion/yewscion-scripts/README.md

 Any binaries or scripts will be available in Your `$PATH`.
 A list of these is maintained in the info file.
-They all also have the `--help` flag, so Once `yewscion-scripts` in installed, You should be able to access all of its exported functions in guile by using its modules:

-    (use-modules (scripts main))

-Any binaries or scripts will be available in Your `$PATH`.
-A list of these is maintained in the info file.
-They all also have the `--help=` flag, so if You prefer learning that way, that is also available.
+They all also have the `--help` flag, so if You prefer learning that way, that is also available.